Studentship faqs

 3.5 years (42 months) is the standard length of CENTA funded studentship if doing a PhD full-time with no extensions or suspensions.
 This is sometimes called your ‘funded period’.

 Please note that as CENTA is funded and governed by UKRI, we are bound by the UKRI Training Grant Terms and Conditions.
 Therefore all money received by you is subject to UKRI rules and in general, you are only eligible to receive this money as long as you are actively in a CENTA studentship and are operating in compliance with the UKRI rules.
-For example, if you leave CENTA, take up full-time work during your PhD, or exceed your maximum funded period (for example, if you do not submit your thesis within 3.5 years if doing a full-time PhD with no extensions or suspensions) you may become liable for certain costs, such as your university fees or paying back money that you have already received but which covers a time period where you were not eligible to receive it.
+For example, if you leave CENTA, take up full-time work during your PhD, or exceed your maximum funded period (for example, if you do not submit your thesis within 3.5 years if doing a full-time PhD with no extensions or suspensions) you may become liable for certain costs, such as your university fees, continuation fees or paying back money that you have already received but which covers a time period where you were not eligible to receive it.
 Therefore, please be sure you understand the rules and how they apply to you before accepting a CENTA PhD.
 For any clarification, you may contact [email protected]

 1.13 Why are CENTA students paid a stipend instead of a wage?
 Can I still work during my PhD?